 We found another bus company.
 This time, we were able to buy three tickets, but the bus left earlier in the morning.

 We didn’t even try to book a hotel in Chuy.
 We’d figure out once we arrive.

 “Okay, let’s enjoy the luxury of our place in Montevideo for a few more hours…”

 It was a strange last day in Montevideo.
 It was suddenly much cooler, around 25ºC, and very windy.
 We walked along the ramblas and watched the stormy sea until we were splashed by the waves.

 Mark can’t walk properly.
 He jumps around imaginary obstacles like Super Mario Bros.
 “There’s lava here, so obviously I had to jump!” he explains.
 Usually, it annoys me, but today I felt like jumping around too.

-So we jumped, because we were once again going for a long bus ride, because we were jumping over the roadblock that was the Uruguyan coast and because we were jumping into the known unknown.
+So we jumped because we were once again going for a long bus ride, because we were jumping over the roadblock that was the Uruguayan coast and because we were jumping into the known unknown.

 But in less than 24 hours, we’ll be there—and it will start with fucking Chuy and the whole border-crossing process, which is far from being straightforward there.